Murder of Teresa Cormack: Breakthrough

 The Cormack murder case was re-opened in 1998 and new testing was done at a crime lab in the United States.
 Due to advances in genetic fingerprinting, a minute sample of semen stored sealed between two microscope slides was profiled in 2001 by technicians at Environmental Science & Research, a Crown Research Institute.

 Despite having this profile, no arrest was immediate.
 A public television broadcast by the detective in charge was seen by Mikus and provoked a reaction in front of people with whom he lived, but they did not contact police.
-Eight-hundred and forty-five blood samples had been taken, of these, four were of sufficient quality to make a profile.
+Eight-hundred and forty-five blood samples had been taken, of these, four weren't of sufficient quality to make a profile.
 After nearly a year of testing the blood (taking until 22 February 2002), only one blood profile matched the semen and it came from Mikus.

 On 26 February 2002, fifteen years after Cormack's death, police charged Mikus for the murder.
 Although Mikus pleaded not guilty, a jury found him guilty of kidnapping, rape, sexual assault, and murder.
 He was sentenced to life imprisonment for murder, preventative detention for rape, and 14 years each for the sexual assault and abduction, all served concurrently, with a minimum non-parole period of 10 years.
 Mikus died in prison on 9 December 2019.